Turn-by-turn navigation

 Arrival experience

 The Navigation module uses the generated RouteProgress to detect that the user has arrived at the destination.
-Once arrival is detected it triggers DestinationReachedListener.
+Once arrival is detected it triggers DestinationArrivalListener.
 This means that the ArrivalDetectionEngine has detected an arrival.

-At that point navigation continues to be in turn-by-turn mode until it’s stopped or switched into free driving mode.
+At that point navigation continues to be in turn-by-turn mode until it’s stopped.

 2 /* YOUR CODE GOES HERE */